google/googletest/googletest/docs/advanced.md

 });
 ```

-**Availability**: Linux, Windows, Mac.
  Assertions from multiple threads are
 currently not supported on Windows.

 #### Checking for Failures in the Current Test